Summary of broadband development in Malta

 Malta has published the Digital Malta Strategy 2014-2020.
 Priority activities for Malta are the further deployment of broadband infrastructure.
 Malta´s strategy aims at securing 100% coverage with 30 Mbps and 50% take-up rate for 100 Mbps by 2020.
 The implementation of this national policy includes technology neutrality and a competitive environment.
 Malta’s digital strategy emphasises both supply and demand-side related aspects in network roll-out, the sharing of existing infrastructure, as well as the promotion of IPv6 as a preparation for the Internet of Things (IoT).

-The new Malta Digital Strategy, encompassing the National Broadband Plan, is in preparation.
+The new Malta Digital Strategy, encompassing the National Broadband Plan, is in preparation and its publication is delayed.

 Data on broadband development and technologies in Malta